DrWarpMan/steam-hour-booster/README.md

 I believe the maximum amount of games you can play at once on a single account is **32**.

 ## Environment variables
-If needed, use a `.env` file to configure environment variables.
+You can provide a `.env` file to configure environment variables.

+Copy the template:
 ```bash
 cp .env.template .env
 ```